vipin2310/LightsOut-python/README.md

 In the pipeline 2 jobs are being executed.
 The first job is the SonarCloud analysis (see [4.
 Metrices](https://github.com/vipin2310/LightsOut-python#4-metrices)) which updates the metrics for the source code in the main branch.
 The second job calls PyBuilder which installs the dependencies and runs the unit-tests.
-After completion of the pipeline SonarCloud and PyBuilder report a successful or failed result which will be shown next to the commit in the history.
+After completion of the pipeline SonarCloud and PyBuilder report if the check succeeded or failed which will be shown next to the commit in the history.
 - Go to the pipeline: [build.yml](https://github.com/vipin2310/LightsOut-python/blob/main/.github/workflows/build.yml)

 ## 9. IDE